Your guide to getting a ham radio license in the USA

 Where can you get your ham radio license?

-Applying for a ham radio license in the US is a pretty simple process.
+Applying for your first ham radio license in the US is a pretty simple process.

 Once you’ve sent your application forms in online, you’ll wait for a letter to come in the post.
 This letter will tell you that you can take your test with an FCC accredited volunteer.
-You should be able to find local volunteers in your area by checking online.
+You will be able to find local volunteers in your area by checking the ARRL website.

-Most of these exam sessions are held by friendly people also interested in ham radio – they’ll do everything they can to make you feel comfortable.
+These exam sessions are held by friendly people experienced in ham radio – they’ll do everything they can to make you feel comfortable.

 If an in-person examination hall or location isn’t available near you, you’re not out of luck.
 The ham radio license board has updated to join the digital era.
 You can now take your exam online with a VEC that offers this service.